 This hike has lots of great views of the Superstition Mountains.
 This hike is not easy at all.
 You would need to have some type of map and know how to read it.
 The trail is easy to find but once you reach Carney Saddle it fades quickly.
 There are cairns along the way.
-But really I suggest you look this up on the internet before you head out.
-As there is more than one way to do this hike

 This is three part video of Carney Springs to Saddle and Roost and then angling down to Fremont Saddle that I found on utube but did not make myself.

 Part 2 shows the actual ROOST at about 4 minutes into that video.Part 2 has views of in and out of roost.

 We got a dozen scouts in and out of their in 1980;s so this video was more recent reminder of how hard it was to FIND the actual boulder-pile-roost.
 The views were great all around that area of the mountain above the Peralta Trail.

 All day adventure.